 Be 100% Sure

 Don’t let one single mistake determine their fate.
 You might fire them at the peak of anger without considering the consequences.
-You might still need a couple of things done from them, or their behavior may not have been totally objectionable according to your policies and/or guidelines.
+You may still need a couple of things done from them, or their behavior may not have been totally objectionable according to your policies and/or guidelines.

 Don’t make them stop immediately